Stumbling Thai economy lends urgency to junta's revival efforts

 Narong said a nationwide night-time curfew, imposed on the day of the coup for seven hours but cut to four hours on Wednesday, could be shortened again in tourist areas.
 Even in Bangkok, the curfew is not being strictly enforced.

-The protests in Bangkok have been rowdy and tense at times but there has been no serious violence.
-For a day or two after the coup there were also small protests in the northern city of Chiang Mai, but tourist resorts have been unaffected.
+Despite martial law and a ban on gatherings, small protests against the military takeover have been held daily in Bangkok, and for a day or two after the coup in the northern city of Chiang Mai.

-The National Council for Peace and Order, as the military junta is known, has imposed rigorous security and censorship, detaining more than 200 people including Yingluck and ministers of the ousted government, though she and many other detainees have since been released.
+The protests have been rowdy and tense at times but there has been no serious violence.
+Tourist resorts have been unaffected.

-An ardent supporter of Thaksin and leader of his "red shirt" activists said upon release from detention he was washing his hands of politics for the sake of national reconciliation.
+The National Council for Peace and Order, as the military junta is formally known, has imposed rigorous security and censorship, detaining more than 200 people including Yingluck and ministers of the ousted government though she and many other detainees have been released.

-Suporn Attawong, known by followers as "Rambo Isarn" after the northeastern heartland of Thaksin support, said he had not been pressured by the army to quit politics.
+The military has warned about the spread of what it calls provocative information on social media and will send officials to Singapore and Japan in coming days to seek tighter censorship of social media from Facebook, Google Inc and instant messenger service Line, a government spokesman said. ($1 = 32.7750 Thai Baht) (Reporting by Bangkok bureau; Writing by Robert Birsel; Editing by Alan Raybould and Michael Perry)